kuy/redux-tooltip/README.md

 ## Getting Started

-`redux-tooltip` provides a Redux reducer and two React components; `Tooltip` and `Origin`.
+`redux-tooltip` provides a Redux reducer and Higher Order components; `Tooltip` and `Origin`.
-The reducer handles actions dispatched from UI components and changes Redux's state tree.
+The reducer handles actions that are dispatched from the components and changes Redux's state tree.
-Since both components are already connected to Redux store (this also means they can call `store.dispatch()`), the `Tooltip` component receives changes of props and updates itself.
+Since both components are already connected to Redux store (this also means they can call `store.dispatch()`), the `Tooltip` component receives changes of props from the store and updates itself.

 The recommended setup is that a single (shared) `Tooltip` component and multiple `Origin` components.
 If you hover on the origin element, the tooltip will be shown.